News & Insights

 Where Do I Find the Official Website?

-The official online web source for finding out a loved one’s bail amount is the county’s website.
+The county’s website is the official online web source for finding out a loved one’s bail amount.
 Most United States counties and arresting agencies will have their own website.
-On this website, they should list the most recently booked individuals and as part of their booking file, the listed bail amount.
+On this website, they should list the most recently booked individuals and, as part of their booking file, the listed bail amount.
 Thus, this is the first online source anyone looking for a bail amount should use.

 The problem is that not all agencies will have such a website or use a website for this purpose.
 Sometimes, you cannot find a posted bail amount on the official county or otherwise relevant website.
 So, the next online sources to go to are the unofficial websites.